ellipsis-ai/collibra/actions/help/response.md

 - `...list demo assets` – List all the assets in the demo domain
 - `...collibra intro` – See the intro message again

 A good way to try out this skill is to find an existing definition or add a new one.
+Or [watch a quick video introduction](https://vimeo.com/263880226).